Want to follow along with this writing? Sign up Today, it's free and easy

 The last thought process of a man condemned by his own mind.

-over 1 year ago Ashley McGee said:
+almost 2 years ago Ashley McGee said:

 An awesome story.
 Do not we all sometimes feel that the world--even nature itself--conspires against us in an all out attempt to see which one of us falls under the wheels first?